^

 Diagnosis of pneumothorax

-1. Spontaneous pneumothorax is diagnosed, first of all, by medical examination and chest X-ray.
+1. Spontaneous pneumothorax is diagnosed primarily by physical examination and chest X-ray.

-2. CT (computed tomography) can be useful for determining a small pneumothorax.
+2. CT (computed tomography) scan may be useful in identifying a small pneumothorax.

-3. Radiography of the abdominal cavity in the supine position on the left side.
+3. X-ray of the abdominal cavity in the left lateral position.

 Treatment

-Pneumothorax, which has appeared for no apparent reason, does not always require serious treatment.
-Sometimes it is enough for a person to spend six hours in a hospital under the supervision of a doctor and repeatedly examine the chest with an X-ray.
+Pneumothorax that occurs without an apparent cause does not always require serious treatment.
+Sometimes a person only needs to spend six hours in the hospital under the supervision of a doctor and have his chest re-examined with an X-ray.

-If during this time the amount of pneumothorax does not change, the patient is usually discharged with a recommendation to visit the doctor after two days.
+If the size of the pneumothorax does not change during this time, the patient is usually discharged with a recommendation to see a doctor in two days.

-If the patient develops new pain symptoms or the volume of pneumothorax increases, he will be placed for in-patient treatment.
+If the patient develops new pain symptoms or the volume of the pneumothorax increases, he or she will be admitted for inpatient treatment.

-Perforated internal organs: Perforated organ has an opening or rupture in the wall of any area of the gastrointestinal tract.
-This allows air to enter the abdominal cavity, which irritates the diaphragm, and can cause pain in the chest.
+Perforated viscera: A perforated viscera is a hole or tear in the wall of any area of the gastrointestinal tract.
+This allows air to enter the abdominal cavity, which irritates the diaphragm, and can cause chest pain.

 Pneumonia is an infectious disease of the lungs.
-Pain in the chest on the left with pneumonia occurs due to inflammation of the mucous membrane of the lungs.
+Chest pain on the left with pneumonia occurs due to inflammation of the mucous membrane of the lungs.

 Causes of pneumonia